 Can I come the night before a class starts, or stay an extra night?

-Please contact us to see if arrangements can be made for you to stay extra nights at the Learning Center with our flexible Base Camp Other options include camping at nearby Colonial Creek Campground or staying at one of the motels in Marblemount or Concrete.
+Our Base Camp program is a flexible, inexpensive way for people to stay at the Learning Center without being enrolled in a specific class or retreat.
+You could potentially sign up for a night of Base Camp before or after your class to extend your stay.
+Other options include camping at nearby Colonial Creek Campground or a staying at one of the motels in Marblemount or Concrete.

 How far is the Learning Center from definitive medical care?
 What if I get hurt or sick when I am at the Learning Center?

 The closest hospital is in Sedro-Woolley, 90 minutes away.
 The closest advanced life-support ambulance comes from Concrete, one hour away.
 Emergency Medical Technicians that work in the national park and/or the Learning Center may be available sooner.
 If you have a medical condition and are concerned about being more than one hour from definitive medical care, please consult your physician.

 Recognizing that affordable opportunities for families to explore nature together were missing from environmental education, North Cascades Institute began offering Family Getaways at the Learning Center in 2005.
 Family Getaways are outdoor-based learning experiences that provide multigenerational families an opportunity to gather together in the North Cascades.
 You can leave the tent at home because accommodations in our comfortable lodges offer the excitement of the great outdoors without the complications of camping.
 Wonderful meals, with the tastes of young diners in mind, are served buffet-style in our lakeside dining hall.
 Kids and adults will enjoy learning about nature through adventures on the lake and trails, games, arts and crafts, storytelling and scientific explorations.
 Plus, there will be plenty of free time so your family can do your own thing too.